×

 What characteristics does the Duroc pig have?

 These conditions have allowed the Duroc breed to spread rapidly throughout the world and is now very popular not only in the USA, but also in Europe and some areas of Africa and Asia.
-The DUROC pig arrives in Spain at the beginning of the 70s of the last century.
+The DUROC pig arrived in Spain at the beginning of the 70s of the last century.

 What does a Duroc ham look like?